majaime/border-crossing-analysis/input/README.md

-This file is the input to the program.
+The csv file is the input to the program.